xillio/TDK-Boilerplate-Java/README.md

-# LocHub/HelloTranslate TDK Boilerplate project for Java
+# LocHub TDK Boilerplate project for Java

-[LocHub](https://lochub.com) and [HelloTranslate](https://hellotranslate.com) are translation middleware platforms by [Xillio](https://xillio.com) connecting content owners and the translation providers as seamlessly as possible.
+[LocHub](https://lochub.com) is a translation middleware platform by [Xillio](https://xillio.com) connecting content owners and the translation providers as seamlessly as possible.

-The platforms come with a content framework built by Xillio.
+The platform comes with a content framework built by Xillio.
 After initial definition of a connection to a content repository, user can navigate the repository with a content browser and pickup content for translation manually or automate the selection based on metadata.

-Translation Development Kit (aka TDK) is a way how to integrate your content into this content framework and use all the described features with any of your content.
+Translation Development Kit (aka TDK) is a way how to integrate any content into this content framework and use all the described features with the content.
 To integrate your content repository you can choose your favorite technology, and build a web service capable of

 * delivering the metadata of your content
 * navigating your content repository